-For 2015, the Compensation Committee, after considering the CEO's recommendations, set Company performance criteria and bonus amounts for the NEOs.
+For 2016, the Compensation Committee, after considering the CEO's recommendations, set Company performance criteria and bonus amounts for the NEOs.
 The Compensation Committee established incentive cash bonus objectives for the NEOs, other than Messrs.
-Wright, Justin Lampropoulos and Stephens, in the following categories: sales, gross margins (calculated on a GAAP and non-GAAP basis), operating profit (calculated on a GAAP and non-GAAP basis).
+Wright and Justin Lampropoulos, in the following categories: sales, gross margins (calculated on a GAAP and non-GAAP basis) and earnings per share (calculated on a GAAP and non-GAAP basis).
 With respect to Mr. Wright, the Compensation Committee approved performance bonus objectives based on revenue targets for the Company's international operations for which Mr. Wright has supervisory responsibility.
 With respect to Mr. Justin Lampropoulos, the Compensation Committee approved performance bonus objectives based on the Company's financial performance and sales and marketing targets, including controllable cost objectives, established for the divisions over which Mr. Lampropoulos has supervisory responsibility.
-With respect to Mr. Stephens, the Compensation Committee approved performance bonus objectives based on sales and marketing targets for the divisions over which Mr. Stephens had supervisory responsibility prior to the termination of his employment.
-The Compensation Committee believes that the 2015 annual cash bonus objectives provided meaningful motivation to the NEOs and were instrumental in influencing Company performance during 2015.
+The Compensation Committee believes that the 2016 annual cash bonus objectives provided meaningful motivation to the NEOs and were instrumental in influencing Company performance during 2016.

-The specific 2015 goals established by the Compensation Committee for the NEOs (other than Messrs.
-Wright and Stephens) in the performance bonus categories, together with the level of the Company's actual 2015 performance in those categories, are set forth in the following table:
+The specific 2016 goals established by the Compensation Committee for the NEOs (other than Mr. Wright and Mr. Justin Lampropoulos) in the performance bonus categories, together with the level of the Company's actual 2016 performance in those categories, are set forth in the following table.

-Performance Category 2015 Goals 2015 Results

-Sales \$535 - 545 million \$542.1 million

-Gross Margins GAAP 44.5 - 45.5% 43.5%

-Gross Margins Non-GAAP 46.5 - 47.5% 45.6%

-Operating Profit GAAP 8.2 - 9.2% 6.9%

-Operating Profit Non-GAAP 10.9 - 11.9% 11.0%

-GAAP Earnings Per Share \$0.63 - \$0.67 \$0.53

-Non-GAAP Earnings Per Share \$0.85 - \$0.89 \$0.87
+Performance Bonus Category 2016 Goals 2016 Results Sales \$603.5 - 613.5 million \$603.8 million Gross Margins GAAP 44.5 - 45.5% 43.9% Gross Margins Non-GAAP (1) 46.5 - 47.5% 46.9% GAAP Earnings Per Share \$0.74 - \$0.80 \$0.45 Non-GAAP Earnings Per Share (2) \$0.97 - \$1.03 \$1.01